CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster-load-software-snapshot.md

 `mkdir -p /fsx/data/output`

-###  Follow instructions to Install CMAQ software on parallel cluster
+1. Follow instructions to Install CMAQ software on parallel cluster

-#### Submit 180 pe job for CMAQ 2 day Benchmark
+2. Submit 180 pe job for CMAQ 2 day Benchmark

-#### Submit 288 pe job  (note, can't seem to get 360 pe job to be provisioned by the parallel cluster)
+3. Submit 288 pe job  (note, can't seem to get 360 pe job to be provisioned by the parallel cluster)

-#### Run Post-processing
+4. Run QA Check
+5. Run Post Processing

-#### Save Logs and Output to S3 Bucket
+6. Save Logs and Output to S3 Bucket

-### Save the EBS Volume as a snapshot in the AWS interface
+7. Save the EBS Volume as a snapshot in the AWS interface

-### Change the permissions of the EBS Volume to be PUBLIC
+8. Change the permissions of the EBS Volume to be PUBLIC
-    Record the snapshot ID and use it in the yaml file for pre-loaded software install
+9. Record the snapshot ID and use it in the yaml file for pre-loaded software install